mbbu/16S-mini-project/README.md

 5. Move the directory containing your data set and metadata into the 16S-mini-project.
 Bash `cd scripts && cp 16srna.sh ../path/to/your/dataset` To run the workflow; bash `cd path/to/your/dataset && bash 16srna.sh`

+6. End to End 16S RNA analysis can also be done using Qiime2 feature tools only.
+This analysis produces different core metrics alpha and beta analyses as well as explores different microbial profiles by assigning taxonomies.
+To follow this kind route, activate the Qiime2-2020.8 environment, `cd` into Qiime2-E2E-Analysis and `bash scripts/16srna.sh` The scripts follow a download of datasets to analysis end of Qiime2.
+Please ensure that you read the documentation for each of the scripts used.
+The automatic manifest file maker was adapted [from this repo](https://github.com/Micro-Biology/BasicBashCode/blob/master/BasicScripts/Q2_manifest_maker.py) The script that exports Qiime2 artifacts into objects that can be used with phyloseq was adopted from [this tutorial](http://john-quensen.com/tutorials/processing-16s-sequences-with-qiime2-and-dada2/) More information about importing dada2 artifacts into phyloseq can also be obtained [from here.](http://john-quensen.com/r/import-dada2-asv-tables-into-phyloseq/)

 ## Bugs